papermerge/documentation/source/User's Manual/getting_started.rst

 importantly you can reorder document pages in case you need to do so.

 .. figure:: ../img/getting-started/blank-pages.png
+    :alt: blank pages in a document

+    Figure 3.
+Blank pages in a document.

 There is a separate chapter about :doc:`page_management` where you can learn details about this feature.